You may want to bookmark this page for future interviews.

 29. Give me an example of a time when you were forced to comply with a policy you didn’t agree with.
 How did you handle it?

-Leaders (and hotheads!) know where they stand.
+There is no right answer to this sales interview question, but leaders (and hotheads!) know where they stand.
 They know what they like and what they dislike.

 The difference is that hotheads fight over everything, are impulsive, and leave a lot of damage in their wake.